 - Pens, markers, and paper cutter.

-Packing Hacks for kitchen appliances: Tips and tricks
+Packing Hacks for Kitchen Appliances: Tips and tricks

 Unlike the living room and bedroom packing, kitchen packing requires a 360-degree approach to packing.
-If you enlist and count boxes, then you will surprise to find that kitchen packing takes more space and time than the rest of the house.
+If you enlist and count boxes, then you will be surprised to find that kitchen packing takes more space and time than the rest of the house.
 A well-built and designed kitchen might provide an environment to pack appliances faster.
-As it includes small or big appliances, dinnerware, fragile utensil and dishware, food item, and above all the bottles of liquor.
+As it includes small or big appliances, dinnerware, fragile utensil and dishware, food item, and above all bottles of liquor.

 Packing Kitchen Appliances

 Dissemble removable appliances.
 To keep the appliance safe from crack and breaking. it is recommended to disassemble every removable component.
 While dissembling, you should label every removed component with a removable marker to prevent them from misplacing.
-Additionally, assign a different color to every individual appliance to keep track of their components.
+Additionally, assign a different color to every individual appliance to keep track of its components.

-Here is a pro-tip, to keep the appliance and their wire in place, you can wrap them in a paper towel or you secure the wire with cable ties.
+Here is a pro-tip, to keep the appliance and their wire in place, you can wrap them in a paper towel or secure the wire with cable ties.
 This way they will not be tangled with other appliances.

 Packing Dishware and Dinnerware